veyon/veyon/README.md

 you will have to install the missing software before continuing.

 You can now generate a package (.deb or .rpm depending what system you are in).

-On Fedora, this requires an additional dependency (rpm-build) which can be installed by running

-	dnf install rpm-build

 For generating a package you can run